alx5246/remoteIntrepTutorial/src/full_test/README.txt

 README for all files in src/full_test

-Here I want to play with a full test on the GPU, specifically with proper allocation of things pinned to GPU vs. CPU.
+Here I want to play with a full test on the GPU, specifically with proper allocation of
+a) Things pinned to GPU vs CPU
+b) Separate graphs (but with shared and reinstantiated variables) for training and testing as this seems to be the norm.

 Here in the code (I will document the results here) I will play with trying different placements to see how it effects the run times.